 This sentence (referring to iconic features at a baseball stadium) almost works in its relaxed state, unhindered by internal punctuation.
 But the lack of a comma suggests that all three things glide along the bay.
 A comma after “old glove” will catch that noun phrase and the preceding one, reserving the gliding action for the sailboats alone: “There’s the Coke bottle and the old glove, and sailboats gliding along the bay.”

-14 Responses to “5 Parallelism Problems in In-Line Lists”
+14 thoughts on “5 Parallelism Problems in In-Line Lists”

 As I have mentioned before, millions and millions of people have no idea what parallel construction is in English, and I do not know what we can do about that.
 They simply are not taught about it in school, and I do not think that many schoolteachers know about it themselves.
 This includes English teachers in junior high schools, middle schools, and high schools.